Imrikmar66/framework/README.md

 $user->update();
 $user->delete();
 ```

+ObjectModel is a database-based object :
+ - You need to implement `getBddDescription` for link variable to database column name `"property" => "column name")`, create setter for property you want to auto hydrate, so the automatic read will work if you pass an id to Object constructor.
+Don't precise id if you don't want to auto hydrate.
+Don't forget to precise table name.
+ - You need to implements getter if you are working on api and auto generate json for Api controllers.
+ - You can get all Object From class with static method : `self::getAllObjects(Boolean useConstructor, Array condition)`

 ### Database
 Database is based on [Meedo](http://medoo.in/doc) Library.
 You can call Bdd anywhere in object or controllers like this :